AyushMaanJain/FlutterLearning/README.md

 It is just a simple ui which contains a text "Hello world" it does not perform any function

 ## Material
-It involves also ui deign based on standerd android application each Ui design have customised by user like Appbar.
+It involves only ui deign based on standerd android application each Ui design have customised by user like Appbar,navbar.
+But does not performing any action